Inequity aversion in animals: Squirrel monkeys

 In the wild, squirrel monkeys (Saimiri sciureus) do not regularly cooperate.
 Talbot, Freeman, Williams, and Brosnan tested squirrel monkeys in a token-for-food exchange experiment, with a free food and contrast conditions as controls.
 The monkeys did not refuse food more often in the inequity condition than in the equity condition.
 They refused food far less often in the free food condition than in the token-exchange conditions.
 The male squirrel monkeys refused food the most in the contrast condition, when given inferior food after initially having been shown better food.
 The females refused food less often in all conditions, the least in the free-food condition.
 The researchers concluded that squirrel monkeys are not averse to inequity.
 Freeman, Sullivan, Hopper, Talbot, Holmes, Schultz-Darken, Williams, and Brosnan found no evidence of inequity aversion in their test with squirrel monkeys either.
-They too observed a strong contrast effect: when there was no partner but a better reward present than given the monkeys refused food the most by far.
+They too observed a strong contrast effect: when there was no partner but a better reward present than given, the monkeys refused food the most by far.
 Bucher, Bourgeois, Anderson, Kuroshima and Fujita used an experimental set-up in which squirrel monkeys had to pull a platform with trays, with different quantities and qualities of food, to themselves and a partner.
 They found no evidence of inequity aversion in males but concluded that females may be inequity averse, although they could not rule out that their behavior was caused by increased arousal caused by out-of-group females.
+Vale, Williams, Webb, and Schapiro tested female squirrel monkeys in a group setting, questioning the results of previous experiments with just pairs.
+They found evidence of inequity aversion and concluded that demographic, social context and reward value all may play a role.

 Tamarins

-Cotton-top tamarins (Saguinus oedipus) are New World monkeys that breed cooperatively, cooperative on tasks and tolerate food sharing.
+Cotton-top tamarins (Saguinus oedipus) are New World monkeys that breed cooperatively, cooperate on tasks and tolerate food sharing.

 Neiworth, Johnson, Whillock, and Greenberg tested 11 tamarins in six conditions.

 In one of the conditions, the effort+food inequity condition, the subjects were given the less preferred food as reward for a token exchange, whereas the partners were just handed the more preferred food for no effort.

 The highest rejection rates were in the food-control condition, with low-value food given while preferred food was present.
 The researchers did find some evidence of inequity aversion, but only by comparing results from the first set of trials to the last in the food inequity condition of the token-exchange task, similar to Brosnan and de Waal's original analysis.
 In the non-social conditions this significant rise in rejections was not found.
 The researchers attributed the rise to an increasing aversion to the perceived inequity.
 Curiously, in the effort+food inequity condition the rejection rates did not increase significantly.
 The researchers theorised that the animals judged the situation differently as the partner did not have to act, not triggering the equity comparison scheme.